alu-rwa-dsa/summative-project-2022-summative_project_group_40/README.md

 - **Algorithm: Backtracking Algorithm**
   - Backtracking is an algorithmic technique that aims to use a brute force approach to get all the solutions to a problem.
 It uses the recursive call to build the solution step by step and find the solution set by increasing the level over time.
 Essentially, you keep trying numbers in empty spots until there aren't any that are possible, then you backtrack and try different numbers in the previous slots.
 This is a better optimized algorithm than the naive approach where you just try every number
-  - How It works in simpler logic
+  - How It works in simpler logic:
       - A digit in the wrong location often quickly shows that the solution is infeasable.
 With n entries left, if there are no entries, n = 0, left, we are finished, indicate succes;
       - Otherwise, find a square that is not yet filled, and for each digit from 1 to 9.
       - Place the digit in the digit in that square and see whether the the solution is feasible, and if so call backtracking algorithm recursively